catseye/Wanda/Wanda.md

     4 $ dup 1 - fact *

-which is fine, the next `fact` will get rewritten the same way in due course, all fine except for the fact that it will never terminate because we haven't given a base case.
+which is fine, the next `fact` will get rewritten the same way in due course, all fine except for the troublesome matter of it never terminating because we haven't given a base case.

 What would be great would be some way for `0 fact` to be immediately rewritten into `1` instead of recursing.